charlesmalafosse/aws-elasticbeanstalk-ml-server/README.md

 Our package contains:
 * a python file application.py, this contains our Flask app.
-* A folder with Elastic Beanstalk config files.
+* A folder '.ebextensions' with Elastic Beanstalk config files.
-    * A file
+    * A file '00_application.config': This will be executed before our instance is running.
-    * A file
+    * A file '01_pip-install.config': This will be executed after our instance is running and will create our python environment.

 ### Flask App
 Our flask app is contained in the application.py file (on this github repository).